pnp/blog/content/microsoft-365-pnp-weekly/episode-204/index.md

 ---
 title: "Microsoft 365 PnP Weekly - Episode 204"
-summary: "Netherlands-based Microsoft MVP and CTO at Rencore - Erwin van Hunen, joins Microsoft’s Vesa Juvonen and Waldek Mastykarz in a discussion on Erwin’s new role at Rencore, his involvement in the community including the creation of PnP PowerShell, plus 29 articles/videos."
+summary: "Sweden-based Microsoft MVP and CTO at Rencore - Erwin van Hunen, joins Microsoft’s Vesa Juvonen and Waldek Mastykarz in a discussion on Erwin’s new role at Rencore, his involvement in the community including the creation of PnP PowerShell, plus 29 articles/videos."
 date: 2023-04-03T02:00:01-00:00
 author: "Vesa Juvonen"
 githubname: VesaJuvonen